isamuni/isamuni/README.md

 $ docker-compose down
 ```

-You can also run a single components (eg. the crawler)
+You can also run a single components (eg. the database)
 ```
-$ docker-compose up crawler
+$ docker-compose up devdb
 ```

 To run both the rails server and webpack dev server